NikhilShet1/WinterHackathon-Codient/README.md

 - **Firebase Emulator Suite**
 - Used to locally test backend logic during development
 - Local testing of cloud functions and Firestore interactions.
-- **Firebase Hosting**
-- Planned for deploying the frontend React dashboard

 ## Team Members